What is Servant Leadership?

-Written by Brigadier General Dan Dent, School of Leadership Studies Advisory Board
+Brigadier General Dan Dent, School of Leadership Studies Advisory Board

 I had the tables flipped on me when I took command of the Washington Army National Guard in early 2020.
 Before taking charge of 6,000 Soldiers, I prepared the senior leaders in the organization to ingrain servant leadership into the foundation of our approach.
 To achieve this, we developed a new vision with new principles and strategies.
 However, our grand new plan was shelved by the growing complexities of what would become the Covid-19 Response.
 It was frustrating and challenging, but it allowed those I now mentor to teach me a powerful lesson – that servant leadership doesn’t start and end at the top.

 The spring of 2020 found the men and women of the Washington Army National Guard executing a daunting array of missions in support of communities across Washington.
 Soldiers who had recently returned home from combat operations were now supporting food banks from Seattle to Spokane.
 At the request of elected officials, Guard units training for pending overseas deployments were now standing alongside their law enforcement partners to safeguard the rights of civilians.
 Members of the National Guard left their civilian jobs, family plans, and individual endeavors to put service to their state at the forefront.
 I saw this take shape in converted warehouses, community centers, Churches and downtown city blocks.

 The old description of a Soldier’s toughness, tenacity, and perseverance were now complimented by a Guard Member’s empathy, resilience, humility, compassion, and understanding.
 It was my honor to see these tenets of servant leadership expressed firsthand from the extraordinary humans that make up this historic organization.